Student Records Policies and Procedures

 The actions that may be taken when a student is charged with a violation of the Student Code of Conduct range from not in violation up to and including expulsion from the university.
 The action taken depends on the severity of the violation, the degree of involvement of the student, the individual circumstances of each case, the student’s disciplinary record and possibly the student’s academic situation.

-- Not in Violation - A student may be found not in violation when there is evidence presented during the hearing that shows the student was not responsible.
+- No Violation - A student may be found not in violation when there is evidence presented during the hearing that shows the student was not responsible.
 A record of that decision will be maintained for one year.

 - Warning - Minor violations of the conduct code usually merit a warning.
-If the student has continuing minor violations, he/she is subject to further disciplinary action.
+If the student has continuing minor violations, they are subject to further disciplinary action.

 - Disciplinary Probation - A report of the student’s misconduct is maintained in the disciplinary records in the Dean of Students Office as a severe warning concerning future violation of the conduct code.
 If no further violation occurs, the incident does not become a part of the student’s permanent college records.